EugeneKrapivin/ComoEngineeringBlogPosts/Long names and paths in Windows.md

 Windows limits the length of any path to 260 characters.
 Any more than that will cause file/folder manipulation problems.
 It's not trivial to create deep hierarchies (or just long-named files).
 Sometimes, though, they can be created during a process, such as the compilation process.

 ##### Scenario
-During a compilation process of an android project, some files are created in very deeply nested hierarchy, with long names.
-Deleting any by-products of the compilation in most cases will be seamless.
-However in some cases, windows won't let you do it.
+During the compilation process of an android project, some files are created in a very deeply nested hierarchy, with long names.
+Deleting any by-products of the compilation will be seamless in most cases.
+In some cases, however, windows won't let you do it.

 For example, in my case, the compilation process created the following file:
 `D:\Products\Web\Conduit.Mobile.PHP\tmp\427618da-bfc8-4a44-88d2-b939fadfcde0\2_20150302132731\Library\build\intermediates\classes\release\com\conduit\app\pages\branches\data\BranchesPageDataImpl$BranchesFeedDataImpl$BranchesFeedItemDataImpl$BranchesFeedItemOpeningHoursDataImpl$BranchesFeedItemOpeningHoursDayDataImpl$BranchesFeedItemOpeningHoursDayHoursDataImpl.class`